r800zz/R800ZZ-WebGL-Video-Player/README.md

 - Thai: videoplayer_webgl_th.html
 - Chinese: videoplayer_webgl_zh.html

+## How to Use Offline
+On desktop operating systems, this can be used offline.
+(It may not work on mobile OS.)

+For example, if you place the HTML file in `"C:\web\"` on Microsoft Windows 11,
+you can access it by entering the following in the web browser’s URL bar:
+`file:///C:/web/videoplayer_webgl_en.html`

+On Microsoft Windows with Edge/Chrome, you can also enter:
+`C:\web\videoplayer_webgl_en.html`

 ## Multilingual Processing
 This repository distributes one HTML file for each language.
 The original source code is a single PHP file that outputs HTML for each language.